I want to like Google.

-Then I realised the ads might both be in violation of Google’s ad policy.
+Then I read something that suggested my ads might be in violation of Google’s ad policy.
 Not wanting to violate that policy and preferring to play it safe, I cancelled one of the campaigns.
 And I tried to cancel the other one.

 At this point, I assume Google looked at my ads and decided they did indeed violate their policy.

-Fair enough. [though I’ve subsequently reviewed their policy and can’t see any way the ads were in violation.
+[I have subsequently reviewed Google’s ad policy and can’t see any way the ads were in violation.
 From what I gather, Google AdWords penalise anything that looks like affiliate marketing, though don’t make this at all clear in any AdWords policy documentation I’ve managed to find.]

 “Not to worry,” I thought.
 “Those folk at Google are smart and reasonable.
 When they hear what’s happened, they’ll realise a permanent ban was a bit heavy-handed and re-enable my account.”

-So over the course of the next several weeks I politely tried to reach out to Google’s UK & Ireland AdWords team.
+So I politely tried to reach out to Google’s UK & Ireland AdWords team.

-I called them.
-I wrote to them.
-I wrote again.
-And again.
-In return, when they did reply, all they did was to send me template emails that completely failed to address any points I’d tried to raise.
+In return, when they did reply, all they did was to send me template emails that didn’t seem to address any of the points I’d tried to raise.

-I did speak to an AdWords customer support person on the phone at one point.
-They were friendly enough, but their only authority seemed to be to pass on a message to someone else.
+At one point I did manage to speak to an AdWords customer support person on the phone.
+They were friendly enough, but their only authority seemed to be to pass a message on to someone else.
 Nevertheless, I hoped this might do some good.
 A few days passed.
 Then I received it … yet another template email.
 Grr.